-Baron Discovery Fund appreciated 1.08% in the second quarter, yet trailed the Russell 2000 Growth Index by 167 basis points largely due to stock selection.
+Baron Discovery Fund (Institutional Shares) declined 4.84% in the third quarter and trailed the Russell 2000 Growth Index by 67 basis points due to stock selection.

 Investors should consider the investment objectives, risks, and charges and expenses of the investment carefully before investing.
 The prospectus and summary prospectuses contain this and other information about the Funds.
 You may obtain them from the Funds’ distributor, Baron Capital, Inc., by calling 1-800-99BARON or visiting www.BaronFunds.com.
 Please read them carefully before investing.

 The performance data quoted represents past performance.
 Past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate; an investor's shares, when redeemed, may be worth more or less than their original cost.
 The Fund’s transfer agency expenses may be reduced by expense offsets from an unaffiliated transfer agent, without which performance would have been lower.
 Current performance may be lower or higher than the performance data quoted.

 Risks:All investments are subject to risk and may lose value.